-- Children wash their hands and sit down as food is ready to be served. - Children are encouraged to choose what they want and to take their own helpings. - Staff have their lunch with children and do not eat different food in front of children.
-Staff who are always eating with the children role-model healthy eating and best practice, for example not drinking cans of fizzy drinks in front of the children. - Children are given time to eat at their own pace and are not hurried to fit in with adults' tasks and breaks.
-They are not made to eat what they do not like and are encouraged to try new foods slowly. - To protect children with food allergies or specific dietary requirements, children are discouraged from sharing and swopping their food with one another. - If children do not eat their main course, they are not denied pudding.
-Food is not used as a reward or punishment. - Mealtimes are relaxed opportunities for social interaction between children and adults. - There are sometimes opportunities for children to eat with friends on other tables.
+- Their food is brought to their room in serving dishes for each table on a trolley.
+Dishes are not kept in a food warmer or oven so will not be too hot to touch. - Children wash their hands and sit down as food is ready to be served. - Children are encouraged to choose what they want and to take their own helpings. - Staff have their lunch with children and do not eat different food in front of children.
+Staff who are eating with the children role-model healthy eating and best practice at all times, for example not drinking cans of fizzy drinks in front of the children. - Children are given time to eat at their own pace and are not hurried to fit in with adults' tasks and breaks.
+They are not made to eat what they do not like and are only encouraged to try new foods slowly. - In order to protect children with food allergies or specific dietary requirements, children are discouraged from sharing and swopping their food with one another. - If children do not eat their main course, they are not denied pudding.
+Food is not used as a reward or punishment. - Mealtimes are relaxed opportunities for social interaction between children and the adults who care for them. - There are sometimes opportunities for children to eat with friends on other tables.
 Children may be invited to the babies' room for lunch, to join a sibling or be with their previous carer if they have just moved up into the older group.
-There should also be opportunities for babies and toddlers to join the older children for lunch, providing they do not find this unsettling or distressing. - After lunch children are encouraged to scrape their plates and help wipe the table and sweep the floor. - Children go to the bathroom and wash their hands after lunch. - Information for parents/carers is displayed on the parent/carers notice board, including: - Ten Steps for Healthy Toddlers https://infantandtoddlerforum.org/media/upload/pdf- downloads/HR_toddler_booklet_green.pdf - Daily menus including identification of any foods containing allergens
+There should also be opportunities for babies and toddlers to join the older children for lunch, providing they do not find this unsettling or distressing. - After lunch children are encouraged to scrape their plates and help wipe the table and sweep the floor. - Children go to the bathroom and wash their hands after lunch in their key groups.
+Cleaning teeth no sooner than 1 hour after lunch is recommended where hygiene procedures pose no risk (see procedure 04.6 Oral health)/ It is not always recommended for groups in shared premises.

+Information for parents is displayed on the parent's notice board, including:

+Ten Steps for Healthy Toddlers https://infantandtoddlerforum.org/media/upload/pdf downloads/HR toddler booklet green.pdf

+- Daily menus including identification of any foods containing allergens